prakash-gyan/demo-ops/README.md

 ##Kubernetes deployemnt:
 # Pre-requisite
-	-- kubernetes cluster should be up and running with kubectl Run "kubectl apply -f k8s-deploymnet.yml" to deploy the cluster and verify it using NodePort
+	-- kubernetes cluster should be up and running with kubectl Run "kubectl apply -f k8s-deploymnet.yml" to deploy the application and verify it using NodePort